GeoffKellyNC/crypto-app-2.0/README.md

 - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish
+- [ ] Add Ability to see live chart data
+- [ ] Add Ability to see live coin data
+- [ ] Add Ability to make transactions and view your own data

-See the [open issues](https://github.com/geoffkellync/project-x/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/geoffkellync/crypto-tracker-2.0/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>